EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 The Option value is always empty.
 If any value is sent, the value is simply discarded.

-The Option must occurr at most once.
+The Option must occur at most once.

 The Option is of Class U for OSCORE.